aneeshp1994/Jetson-TX2-sh/README.md

 # Jetson-TX2-sh
-Some sh files to setup fresh TX2
+Some sh files to setup a fresh TX2